sabit-islam/League-Of-Legends-Match-Analysis/README.md

 | top        |    2.87 |     3.04 |      5.19 |         11.66 |   0.96 |     246.45 |       256.6  |

-First, if we look in the `assists`, `total cs`, and `earned gpm` we can notice some strong connection between the top, mid, and bot positions.
-This makes sense because these 3 positions are more involved in the central aspects of the map as they try to gain control over the map.
-This means that they ultimately share similar objectives, causing there in-game statistics to build a sort of connection to each other.
+First, if we look in the `assists`, `total cs`, and `earned gpm` we notice strong similarites between the `Top`, `Mid`, and `Bot` lane positions and their means.
+As they share similar goals of farming creeps in their lane in order to collect gold, this is a logical similarity.
+Additionally, none focus on supporting another teammate secure a kill, like `Support` and `Jungler`, thus they share a lower mean `assists` as well.

-We can also notice how dominant of a role the support plays in columns such as in the `assists` and `wardsplaced`.
-Support players while they might not be engaging in as much direct conflict are still one of the biggest contributors on the team.
-Helping the team to gain more map control, and their impact does not go unnoticed.
+We also notice how dominant of a role the `Support` plays in columns such as `assists` and `wardsplaced`.
+While `Support` does not show their contribution in `kills` or `total cs` as the other lanes might, we can see their standout contribution in their high means in `assists` and `wardsplaced`.
+Their role prioritizes helping their teammates win fights and giving vision and map knowledge through wards; again showing how role ultimately affects final player statistics.

 ## Framing a Prediction Problem

-Based on all the information we have been able to gather so far about this dataset, we were able to notice trends about how different positions can have a correlation on certain in-game metrics that a player will attain.
-Would it be possible to accurately predict what role a player had on a team based on certain in-game statitistics?
+Based on all the information we have been able to gather so far about this dataset, we were able to notice trends about how different positions have a correlation on certain in-game metrics that a player will attain.
+Would it then be possible to reverse this and accurately predict what role a player had on a team based on certain in-game statitistics?

-By integrating a machine learning classification algorithm we can attempt to see how well these metrics servre to predict a players role during a match.This will be a multiclass classification which will take metrics known at the end of a match, and try to predict whether a player was designated to be a `top`,`bot`,`mid`,`jng`, or `sup`.
+By integrating a machine learning classification algorithm we can attempt to see how well these metrics servre to predict a players role during a match.This will be a multiclass classification which will take metrics known at the end of a match, and try to predict whether a player was designated to be a `Top`,`Bot`,`Mid`,`Jungler`, or `Support`.
 Since we know every team has to assign each of these positions to a player, we can conclude that our dataset will be well balanced with each position making up exactly 20% of our dataset.
 Therefore, we can evaluate our model based on accuracy to see how well it is predicting.

 ## Baseline Model

+For our baseline model, we chose to implement a RandomForestClassifier, making use of 3 of the columns in our cleaned dataset. `champion`, `kills`, and `assists`.
+Out of these columns 2 are quantitative (`kills`, `assists`), we chose not to transform these columns and leave them as is.
+Our third column happens to be nominal data (`champion`); since it is a nominal categorical, we chose to use a `OneHotEncoder` to handle it properly.
+This is done to convert our categorical data into a numerical format so that the model is able to learn from it.

+After we made sure to split our training set into a training set and a validation set, we were able to train our model and then test its accuracy against unseen test data.
+Just with these 3 simple columns, and one simple encoding our model is able to predict with an accuracy of 90.29%!
+This means that for every 10 predictions it makes, it will only make one wrong decision.
+This accuracy might seem high, but in our final model after including other columns and some more transformations.
+We believe that our model will be able to predict with more accuracy.